Coolant leaks are one of the most common car mishaps that a driver can encounter.

 IMPROPER WORK AROUND THE COOLANT SYSTEM

-If you’ve done the repair yourself, re-check that everything is OK.
+If you’ve repaired yourself, re-check that everything is OK.

-If a mechanic did the repair, visit him/her and let them re-check the job.
+If a mechanic repaired, visit him/her and let them re-check the job.

 Poorly set gaskets, seals, bad fittings, loose clamps are a common mistake when making repairs of coolant leaks.